mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 The vertical offset used for drawing this NPC.
 Defaults to 0.

+### public int banner

+The type of NPC that this NPC will be considered as when determining banner drops and banner bonuses.
+By default this will be 0, which means this NPC is not associated with any banner.
+To give your NPC its own banner, set this field to the NPC's type.

+### public int bannerItem

+The type of the item this NPC drops for every 50 times it is defeated.
+For any ModNPC whose banner field is set to the type of this NPC, that ModNPC will drop this banner.

 ## Methods

 ### public virtual bool Autoload(ref string name, ref string texture)